 Gray naturally marks the halfway point between black and white.
 It’s also a natural neutral, one that’s considered quite sophisticated.
 It may seem like the opposite of cheerful yellow, and it is to a point.
 However, you can use that contrast to your benefit if you fancy a touch of creativity.

 Like black, the matching of gray with yellow can complement a modern house.
 Many modern houses feature accent walls even on the outside, so you could choose gray for that wall.
 You could choose a bright or deep yellow to that end.
 If you have a traditional house, consider a subdued yellow with deep gray, which will appear quite chic.

 4. Yellow with Red

 Yellow and red are both warm colors.
 However, they’re not often paired together because they can compete if used at full saturation.
 Nonetheless, the presence of red in your existing façade — say bricks or a terra cotta roof — shouldn’t prevent you from choosing the color for your exterior.

 Yellow and blue are on opposite sides of the color spectrum.
-Therefore, they create complementary or contrasting effects.
+Therefore, they create complementary or contrasting effects in Pittsburgh yellow base color combinations.
 Putting blue with yellow can have a similar effect as with red in that they can compete.
 So, again, the key is to stay away from full concentrations of the hues.

 A way to play it safe is to choose a deep shade of blue such as navy.
 The color will carry a similar effect as with black.
 As with black, you can use the navy for shutters or other accent trim.
 That said, if you fancy a whimsical effect, consider an aqua or teal hue.
 You’ll need to use the color judiciously, but the effect can be charming.

-Don’t be afraid to inject some cheer into your house’s façade with a color scheme based on yellow.
+Don’t be afraid to inject some cheer into your house’s façade with some Pittsburgh yellow base color combinations.
 When you’re ready for the paint job itself, contact Fagan Painting.